Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: Conclusions

 We should like to conclude with a few comments about the nature of our results and future directions.
-In the foregoing, we have derived a form for 11D, \(\mathcal{N} = 1\) supergravity analogous to the forms studied for 4D theories in the genomics project and \cite{Gates2020a}.
-Using this newly derived form, we have provided, in our view, the most explicit results for the non-closure geometry of 11D supergravity to date.
-These computations have been achieved through the use of novel symbolic algebra procedures and tools for solving multiplets, whose validity we have thoroughly demonstrated via the reproduction of all on-shell multiplets in \cite{Gates2020a}, and well as the correct reproduction of various Fierz identities and free-field action coefficients in the literature on 4D and 11D supersymmetry.
+In the foregoing, we have derived, in a few lines of code, a form for the linearized 11D, \(\mathcal{N} = 1\) supergravity (and its action) multiplet analogous to the forms studied for 4D theories in the Genomics project.
+Using this solution, we have given a comprehensive picture of the non-closure geometry of 11D, \(\mathcal{N} = 1\) in the style of \cite{Gates2020a}.
+Further, we have computed the holoraumy of 11D, \(\mathcal{N} = 1\) supergravity for the first time.
+It turns out that 11D, \(\mathcal{N} = 1\) supergravity provides the second counterexample to the conjectured ubiquity of electromagnetic-duality-type rotations in holoraumy \cite{Gates2020a}, after 10D, \(\mathcal{N} = 1\) super Maxwell theory \cite{Gates2022}.

-One principal aim has been to augment the literature on the 11D supergravity off-shell problem (question \ref{q1}), asking whether the multiplet might be made to close without the enforcement of Bianchi identities by adjoining new fields.
-In particular, we believe that a viable future direction for making inroads into this question may be to explore, with the aid of SusyPy, the rapport between auxiliary fields and the non-closure geometry as formulated in \cite{Gates2020a}, and whether the obstructive behavior of non-closure geometry with respect to finding suitable auxiliary fields for the double-tensor multiplet can be refashioned into a constructive method for rendering some class of \(\mathcal{N} = 1\) multiplets off-shell.
-The non-closure functions we have computed here should serve as the groundwork for such an approach.

-At the same time, we have applied a variant of our algorithm for solving supermultiplets to the task of computing holoraumy, validated via reproduction of on-shell 4D holoraumy computations in \cite{Gates2020a}.
-Using this tool, we have derived, for the very first time, the on-shell holoraumy for 11D, \(\mathcal{N} = 1\) supergravity.
-This has enabled us to study whether any of four distinct manifestations of electromagnetic-duality rotations are present in the 11D supergravity holoraumy.
-We have proven that all four are absent, answering question \ref{q2} in the negative and providing only the second known counterexample, after 10D, \(\mathcal{N} = 1\) super Maxwell theory \cite{Gates2022}, to the conjectured ubqituity of such electromagnetic-duality rotations across supermultiplets \cite{Gates2020a}.